marisademeglio/media-overlays-js/README.md

 See smil-model.js .

-Parse a single SMIL file and create a tree structure with the following functions:
+Parse a single SMIL file into a tree structure with the following functions on the nodes:

  * Node.render = function to render that node
  * Node.notifyChildDone = function called when the node's child is done rendering